gavinlyonsrepo/cylon/Readme.md

 Type "man cylon" to display manpage.
 The manpage is a truncated version of the readme file.

-Config file: You can create an optional config file, used mainly for custom system backup.
+Config file: The user can create an optional config file, used mainly for custom system backup.
 If the user is not using the system backup or ccrypt menu functions the user does not need config file.
 * NAME: cylonCfg.conf